Start Here

 What You’ll Find Here

-The work on this site looks closely at how lives take shape over years.
+Here you’ll find work that explores how lives take shape over years.

 You’ll find writing and conversations about:

 These are everyday realities.
-They show up in work, family, conflict, ambition, regret, and commitment.
+You see them in work, family, conflict, ambition, responsibility, and commitment.

 Where to Begin